 This module will over the following areas:

 Learning and teaching will have a problem orientated focus through guided study and case scenarios in order to develop and reinforce lifelong learning perspectives for clinical skills.
 This will be done through guided on line learning supported by narrated presentations and online demonstration videos for the student to access at any time.
-Students will attend study days to access face to face clinical assessment skill demonstrations and supervision from teachers.
-Students will then be given the opportunity to develop these learnt assessment skills in their own practice setting so it is essential that the student has a supervisor in practice and has secured an appropriate practice setting.
+Students will access face to face clinical assessment skill demonstrations and supervision from teachers.
+Students will then be given the opportunity to develop these learnt assessment skills so it is essential that the student has a supervisor in practice and has secured an appropriate practice setting.

 Assessment will be 100% OSCE based for level 6 and mix of OSCE and Portfolio for level 7.
 OSCE is based on all the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.

 To be eligible for this module you must have current employment and support to practice in an appropriate health care setting.
 You should also be able to give details of an allocated clinically experienced (in that field) supervisor who will support your clinical practice.

 Please visit our CPD page to download a healthcare and social work application form and for more information on the application process.

 The fees* below refer to the 2019/20 academic year unless otherwise stated.